-On March 9, 2021, and after more than seven years since the EDA disbursed the complete funding of \$4,804,117.72 as capital base for the RLF Consolidated program, the EDA released its federal interest in the funding.
+On March 9, 2021, and after more than seven years since the EDA disbursed the complete funding of \$4,804,118 as capital base for the RLF Consolidated program, the EDA released its federal interest in the funding.
 Consequently, the SFRPC no longer needs to comply with OMB regulations at 2CFR part 200, EDA regulations at 13 CFR Chapter III, the terms and conditions attached to the Award and the EDA-approved RLF plan or any related document governing administration of the Award.

-As of September 30, 2022, EDA RLF Consolidated fund outstanding balance of loans receivable, net of allowance for doubtful accounts was \$4,305,310.
-There are \$1,274,274 in funds available to the program as of that date.
-The administrative costs (excluding bad debt expense) related to the management of RLF Consolidated loan program were \$175,468 for the year ended September 30, 2022.
+As of September 30, 2024, EDA RLF Consolidated fund outstanding balance of loans receivable, net of allowance for doubtful accounts was \$4,338,729.
+There are \$85,935 in funds available to the program as of that date, after commitments of \$764,309 for future disbursements.
+The administrative costs (excluding bad debt expense) related to the management of RLF Consolidated loan program were \$199,221 for the year ended September 30, 2024.

-As of September 30, 2022, \$1,088,544 were set up as an allowance for loan losses, an increase of \$209,668 in the Allowance from 2021 due to the collection of different loans that were thought to be of high risk.
+As of September 30, 2024, \$1,327,488 was set up as an allowance for loan losses, an increase of \$238,766 in the Allowance from 2023 due to the default of different loans that were high risk.
 It is the Council staff's plan to restructure these loans in hope to get them paid in full.